College of Arts, Social Sciences, and Humanities/School of Visual and Performing Arts

 International joint program in English: The College of Arts, Social Sciences, & Humanities administers a joint degree program with Guangxi Normal University (GXNU), China and South Central University of Nationalities (SCUN), China.
 Chinese students at GXNU or SCUN may enroll in this program to receive degrees from both institutions.
 Successful completion of the requirements set by this program results in the conferring of the Bachelor's degree in English by the authorities of GXNU or SCUN and the conferring of the Bachelor of Arts degree with a major in English (emphasis in writing and rhetoric) by UW-La Crosse.

 Articulation agreements between Western Technical College and UW-La Crosse facilitate the transfer of credit between the two institutions.
-There is a clear and direct path to the Psychology program, with additional majors to be added in the near future.
+There is a clear and direct path to the following UWL majors: history; race, gender, & sexuality studies; philosophy; psychology; and sociology.

 Contact the UWL Admissions Office for more specific information on these joint programs.
 Students who earned an associate degree from another University of Wisconsin institution are exempt from UWL's general education requirements, although students must still meet all other UWL degree, college, and major requirements.